 Tuesday, August 26, 2014

 International Student Orientation begins before New Student Orientation to give international students time to recover from travel, acclimate to campus, and to connect with campus resources.

-The 2013 common book is "Packing for Mars: The Curious Science of Life in the Void" by Mary Roach.
-Mary Roach will also be our Van Sickle Endowed Lecturer at Convocation on Sunday, August 25th.
-Please pick up a copy of "Packing for Mars" today!
-It is mandatory that all freshmen read the common book as it will be part of assignments during Orientation, First Year Seminar, and Clarkson Seminar.
+The 2014 common book is The Dinner by Herman Koch.
+Herman Koch will also be our Van Sickle Endowed Lecturer at Convocation on Sunday, August 24th.
+Please pick up a copy of The Dinner today!
+It is mandatory that all first-year students read the common book as it will be part of assignments during Orientation and Clarkson Seminar.

 It is very important that you check your Clarkson email and CU & Me accounts, and check them often.
 This will be our primary way of communicating with you.
 If you are unable to login to these accounts, please visit this link.